Mango Banana Smoothie

 - Use overripe bananas.
 They’re naturally sweeter, and they contain more antioxidants than bananas that are just ripe.

 - Make sure you use at least one frozen ingredient.
-I use frozen bananas, but you can also freeze the cauliflower and/or mangoes.
-This helps thicken the smoothie and chill it without watering it down with ice cubes.
+You can use frozen bananas, but frozen mango helps thicken the smoothie and chill it without watering it down with ice cubes.
 However, if you’re not using any frozen ingredients, I recommend adding 1–2 ice cubes.

 - Use a high-speed blender.
 It makes the creamiest, smoothest drinks.
 If you don’t have one, I recommend stirring occasionally and blending for an extra minute to avoid big chunks of fruit.